cdev-framework/cdev-website/content/docs/examples/_index.md

 # Examples

-List below are examples of how small components that can be used to create projects.
+Below are examples of how how to integrate different resources into your projects.
 These are designed to provide snippets that can be dropped into a project and expanded on.
-For more in fleshed out projects check out our [tutorials](/docs/tutorials)
+For more fleshed out projects check out our [tutorials](/docs/tutorials)